tsudijon/tsudijon.github.io/_pages/publications.md

 ---

 **Compound Decisions and Empirical Welfare Maximization: A SURE Approach**.\
-with Lihua Lei, Kevin Chen. \
+with Lihua Lei, Kevin Chen, Liyang Sun, Tian Xie. \
 Work in progress (2025+).

 **Regression Adjustments for Experimental Designs in Two-Sided Marketplaces**.\